Vortitron/MiniDisplay/esphome/BoilerControl/README.md

 - Check logs: `esphome logs BoilerControl.yaml`
 - The relay may use inverted logic - try changing `inverted: false` to `inverted: true`

+### Frequent API Disconnections
+If you see "Processing unexpected disconnect" or "CONNECTION_CLOSED" errors:
+- The Bluetooth proxy may be causing resource exhaustion
+- Try disabling the Bluetooth proxy temporarily to test
+- Check your WiFi signal strength at the device location
+- Consider using a static IP (already configured in this setup)
+- The device has `reboot_timeout: 0s` set to prevent reboots during temporary disconnects

 ### Serial Monitor
 To view logs during initial setup:
 ```bash